otpirk/mintme/README.md

 Do the steps above on this [https://github.com/otpirk/mintme/blob/main/config.json]

-Here are the steps that need to be followed to get this, through these commands.
+Here are the main steps that need to be followed to get this, through these commands.

 Step-1
 ~$ git clone https://github.com/otpirk/mintme.git